-SearchingRadiology.com is a search engine for searching radiology peer-reviewed information.
+SearchingRadiology.com provides radiology decision support at the point of care by using a search engine for searching radiology peer-reviewed information.

 Yes, visit Cincinnati Children's Internet Point of Care Credit or myRSNA to receive CME credit for seeking answers to clinical questions at the point-of-care.

-On the search results page, you may click on one of the keywords under "Refine results" to refine your search results to Textbooks, Journals, or Atlases.
+On the search results page, you may click on one of the keywords under "Refine results" to refine your search results to DDX and Atlases.

 The radiology information that powers SearchingRadiology.com consists of radiology journals and textbooks and atlases that must meet two criteria: 1) Peer-reviewed - The information must peer-reviewed by an editorial board and 2) Open Access - The information must be free to use without requiring registration or a login.